teamcarma/carma-bootstrap/README.md

 }
 ```

+For further questions about use of the API, send an email to carma-apis@car.ma

 ## Carma Widgets ##

 Widgets are using jQuery and underscore.
-In order to avoid conflicts with user's own plugin we have used browserify to encapuslate these js libraries.
+In order to avoid conflicts with user's own plugins we have used browserify to encapuslate these js libraries.

 You can find information about this package here: http://browserify.org

-For further questions about use of the API, send an email to carma-apis@car.ma